di2ag/chp/docs/source/chp_documentation.rst

 This results in :math:`relc(Drug_{ChEMBL88=True}) = \frac{2}{3}` and :math:`relc(Drug_{ChEMBL1201585=True}) = -\frac{1}{6}`.
 Intuitively, this metric produces values between [-1,1] where values closer to 1 are indicative of having some natural skew towards a longer survival time and values closer to -1 are indicative of having some natural skew towards a shorter survival time.
 Contribution values for drugs are organized by magnitude and presented back to the user.
 We compute these types of rankings in our gene→disease edge, our drug→disease edge and our gene→drug edge.

-CHP Two Hope Contribution Analysis
+CHP Two Hop Contribution Analysis
 ===========================================
 Two Hop Contribution Analysis is simply an extension to the Single Hop Contribution Analysis.
 While Single Hop Contribution Analysis investigates the weight a single entity has on the survival time semantics of our ingested patients, Two Hop Contribution Analysis uses the single entity weights to direct a secondary entity’s effect on survival time.
 This is currently only used in our gene→gene edge.
 A more accurate representation of this edge would be a gene→drug→gene two-hop query, though we’ve condensed this down to simply gene→gene.
 The drug in this case is the single entity we use as a proxy to guide the secondary entity’s (gene) effects on survival time.
 We decompose this problem into two one-hop queries, gene→drug and drug→gene.
 The first one-hop, gene→drug, uses our One Hop Contribution Analysis setup to determine a set of weighted drugs that effect survival time.
 This set is often truncated to produce the top n number of contributing drugs.
-The second hop investigtes the secondary piece of evidence using the truncated drug set as a narrowed context scope.
+The second hop investigates the secondary piece of evidence using the truncated drug set as a narrowed context scope.
 Following the previous example from One Hop Contribution Analysis we can now explore some new expanded evidence using our ranked drugs:

 .. math::